mlanza/ai-literacy/201/11-scaling-signal.md

 #### 📄 Lens 3: Internal Guide Summary Artifact

-**Prompt:**
-*"From this team norms document, extract only the sections related to psychological safety and early warning signs of misalignment.
+> 🗣️ *"From this team norms document, extract only the sections related to psychological safety and early warning signs of misalignment.
 Summarize them in bullet points with examples where possible."*

 You don’t need the whole 70-page policy doc.
 You need the pieces that will help a manager spot when a new hire is silently struggling.
 This prompt gives you exactly that—tight bullet points, targeted insights, no fluff.
 You compress selectively.